Claws and Effects: Submissions Guidelines

 Please, NO SIMULTANEOUS SUBMISSIONS OF ANYTHING EVERRRRRRRRRRR.
 As in, NO!
 SIMULTANEOUS!
 SUBMISSIONS! (said in your best Faye Dunaway/Joan Crawford voice, of course.)
 I mean, Clockwise Cat is the ONLY publication you should be submitting to, anyway, dumbass.
 Love, Mommie Dearest

 Previously published pieces ARE accepted, however; just let us know where your piece originally appeared so we can attribute it.
-This is the case for poetry, art, reviews, polemics and satire.
+This is the case for poetry and art.

 (Oh, and a cover letter is always nice.
 It doesn’t have to be long (in fact we prefer it not to be – just cuz I ramble into infinity does not mean you have the license to emulate me), but I find it ODD and RUDE when people submit writing without at least introducing themselves.
 I mean, would you walk into the office of someone you don’t know and just start blabbing, or would you perhaps introduce yourself first?
 Exactly.
 (Or, hey – maybe you wouldn’t introduce yourself, in which case, what the fuck is your problem?) )

 Please send all submissions to Publisher/Editor Alison Ross at [email protected].
-Please, if it’s poetry or prose, paste your submissions into the body of your e-mail.
+Please, if it’s poetry, paste your submissions into the body of your e-mail.
 If it’s visual art, you can attach it OR paste it into the body of the e-mail.
+(As far as art, we may have to work with the parameters a bit, so be patient about that.
+We will do everything in our power to properly represent the pieces you send us)

 Write “Submission – Genre” in your subject line.
-(Note that this doesn’t mean you actually write “Submission – Genre” in the e-mail subject line, but that you SPECIFY the actual genre – i.e., poetry, review, polemic, satire.
+(Note that this doesn’t mean you actually write “Submission – Genre” in the e-mail subject line, but that you SPECIFY the actual genre – i.e., poetry or art.
 As an example, for a poetry submission, write “Submission – POETRY” – but without the quotation marks.

 (We didn’t think we’d have to explain this part of the guidelines in such excruciating detail, but trust me – we do.
 Peeps is dumb.
 Yup.)